 \section{Introduction}

 The Orienteering Problem (OP) is that of determining a path, whose length is less than a given budget, from a given starting vertex that maximizes the total reward collected along the path~\cite{vansteenwegen2011orienteering}.
 The reward depends on the vertices visited along the path.
-The OP\footnote{Unless specified otherwise, OP refers to single robot orienteering.} naturally models informative-path planning a robot is tasked to gather as much information from the environment as possible within a give time or energy budget.
+The OP\footnote{Unless specified otherwise, OP refers to single robot orienteering.} naturally models informative-path planning: a robot is tasked to gather as much information from the environment as possible within a given time or energy budget.

 For example, in \cite{jorgensen2017matroid,thakur2013planning,sadeghi2019minimum}, ocean monitoring, opportunistic surveillance, and 3D reconstruction tasks are formulated as the OP or its variants.
 In general, the OP is NP-hard but there are constant-factor approximation algorithms for many variants~\cite{blum2003approximation}.
 This includes the Multiple-path Orienteering Problem (MOP)~\cite{blum2003approximation} where the goal is to design paths for $N$ robots such that the sum of the rewards collected by all the robots is maximized.
 In this paper, we introduce the robust variant of OP.
 Specifically, we introduce the Robust Multiple-Path Orienteering Problem (RMOP) motivated by scenarios where robots operate in adversarial or failure-prone environments.

-Figure~\ref{fig:illustration} shows a motivating scenario where a team of underwater robots are tasked with gathering data in an ocean.
+Figure~\ref{fig:illustration} shows a motivating scenario where a team of underwater robots is tasked with gathering data in an ocean.
 However, some robots in the team may fail to complete their paths either due to adversarial attacks~\cite{sless2014multi} or hardware malfunction~\cite{carlson2004follow}.
 If a robot fails, then the data gathered by it is lost.
 Our goal is to provide efficient planning and coordination algorithms that are resilient to such failures.